 the silver tubular bridge has gray track and gray ground "inside" the bridge

-#7 Updated by planetmaker about 6 years ago
+#7 Updated by planetmaker over 6 years ago

 Differences must be found between recolour sprites 0x321 and 0x323